wprender/cloudbreak-docs/docs/aws/deployer.md

 **AWS Account Keys**

+There are 2 ways to create AWS credentials in Cloudbreak.

+* Key-based: It requires your AWS access and secret key and Cloudbreak will use this key to launch the resources.
+This key needs to be provided when you create your credential in Cloudbreak either with Cloudbreak UI or Cloudbreak CLI.
-In order for Cloudbreak to be able to launch clusters on AWS on your behalf you need to set your AWS keys in the `Profile` file.
+* Role-based: It requires a valid IAM User role and Cloudbreak will assume this role to get a temporary access and secret key.
+For this action you need to set your AWS key in the `Profile` file.
 We suggest to use the keys of a valid **IAM User** here.

 ```